redbadger/awesome-badger/_posts/2023-02-20-sha256-webassembly.md

 ---
 layout: post
-title:  "Implementing the SHA256 Message Digest Algorithm in WebAssembly Text"
+title:  "Implementing the SHA256 Hash Algorithm in WebAssembly Text"
 date:   2023-02-20 12:00:00 +0000
 category: chriswhealy
 author: Chris Whealy
-excerpt: WebAssembly Text (WAT) is ideally suited for implementing CPU intensive algorithms such as calculating a file's SHA256 digest.
-This blog describes not only how I got this algorithm working in WebAssembly Text, but takes a wider view at the areas where improvements could be made both in the host environment (JavaScript in this case) and in the overall developer experience of working with WAT.
+excerpt: WebAssembly Text (WAT) is ideally suited for implementing CPU intensive algorithms such as calculating a file's SHA256 hash.
+This blog describes not only how I got this algorithm working in WebAssembly Text, but takes a wider view at the areas where improvements could be made both in the host environment (JavaScript, in this case) and in the overall developer experience of working with WAT.
 ---

 ## SHA256: What Is It?